 - Trading cards, sports cards, etc.

-yes_alcohol: the image is a photograph where alcoholic beverages are clearly visible or strongly implied.
+yes_alcohol: the image is a photograph where alcoholic beverages are clearly visible or strongly implied, but are not being consumed.
 This includes:

 - Cans and bottles that clearly contain(ed) beer, seltzer, hard cider, etc. indicated by bottle color, labels, logos etc.